National Organ Donor Day: Why Our CEO is Passionate about Organ Donation

 Ellen: Thank you for sharing your story, Honey.
 What is your motivation for sharing something so private?

-Mike: Currently, there are over 80,000 people waiting for a kidney transplant.
+Mike: Currently, there are more than 100,000 people waiting for a kidney transplant (just in the United States).
 The need for information about this crisis, and what can be done from both the donor and recipient perspectives is critical.
 I hope that my story will help those going through this process to understand the journey that lies ahead for them.

 Ellen: When/how did you first learn that something was wrong with your kidneys?